biocodellc/geome-configurations/README.md

 # geome-configurations
-A spawning ground for GEOME projects using API calls and the command-line to create new Projects and manage configuration files

-This repository contains the master copies of the configuration files, offline.
-The process involves:
- * Changes to configuration files can be made using the GEOME website, or by downloading the JSON and editing the files there.
- * Once changes have been made to the JSON configuration files, they are uploaded back to GEOME
+A spawning ground for GEOME projects using API calls and the command-line.
+Not all GEOME projects are created here, but this repository does have a set of useful tools to help manage certain projects programitically.
+In particular, for editing templates directly in JSON rather than relying on the interface as well as tools for editing and managing the GEOME network template.
+Project editing is accomplished through fetching templates in JSON format, editing offline, and then re-loading to GEOME.
+This is accomplished using API calls.

 # Getting the list of available networks
 Currently there is only one network.
 Each network defines its own entities and relationships between entities.
 ```
 curl https://api.geome-db.org/v1/network/ | gunzip - | python -m json.tool > allnetworks.json
 ```

 # Working with the master configuration for a network
 The master configuration is the global configuration for a network.
 In the following example, "1" is network 1